Skip to content

 kubectl delete vmsnapshot my-vm-snapshot

-kubectl delete vmclone my-vm-clone
+kubectl delete vmclone my-first-vm-clone

 # Uninstall VirtRigaud (optional)